taehyounpark/queryosity/docs/features/column/column.md

     }
     ```

-It can be opened by a dataflow:
+It can be loaded by a dataflow:
 ```{ .cpp .annotate }
 #include <nlohmann/json.hpp>
 #include "queryosity.h"